AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-dataset-lookup.md

 When using the Analytics source connector, some standard lookup datasets are automatically applied at report time.
 For more information, see [Add standard lookups to your datasets](/help/connections/standard-lookups.md).

-In order to classify data when using the Experience Platform Web SDK, you need to create a lookup dataset for each dimension that contains data that you want to classify.
+In order to classify data in Customer Journey Analytics when using the Experience Platform Web SDK, you need to create an XDM schema and a lookup dataset for each dimension that contains data that you want to classify.

-## Create an XDM schema for lookup datasets
+## Create an XDM schema

-You must create a new XDM schema that can be used specifically for lookup datasets.
-This schema cannot be the same schema that you use for event or summary datasets.
+Create a new XDM schema for each dimension that contains data that you want to classify in Customer Journey Analytics.
+When you create the lookup dataset in a later step, it will reference this schema.

+Repeat this process for each dimension that contains data that you want to classify.

-To create a schema for lookup datasets to use for Customer Journey Analytics:
+To create a schema for use with a lookup dataset in Customer Journey Analytics:

 1. In Adobe Experience Platform, select **[!UICONTROL Schemas]** in the **[!UICONTROL Data Management]** section in the left rail.